Does California Lemon Law Apply to Private Sales?

 HAVE A MECHANIC INSPECT THE VEHICLE BEFORE YOU PURCHASE IT

-This is one of the most important things to do when you purchase any used car, especially with a private seller.
-You can either have a mechanic come with you when you go to look at the car or ask the seller if you can bring the car to a mechanic’s shop for an inspection.
+This is one of the most important things to do when purchasing any used car, especially from a private seller.
+You can either have a mechanic come with you when you look at the car or ask the seller if you can bring the car to a mechanic’s shop for an inspection.

 If the seller refuses to accommodate you, take that as a red flag.
 If you can’t have the car properly inspected, it’s best to move on to another vehicle.